 A copyright springs into being automatically when a work is created in a tangible form, however, registering the copyright with the U.S. Copyright office gives the copyright holder more rights to pursue a remedy if the copyright is infringed by others.
 You may want to read the general FAQ...Read more »

 A work can be "made for hire" under some circumstances, and in those circumstances, the person who hired the work can be the work's owner.
-If there was any understanding that the work (logo & site) was to be paid for in order to be used, then you can stop the person from using your work until it...Read more »
+If there was any understanding that the work (logo & site) was to be paid for in order to be used, then you can stop the person from using...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.